jmussman/selenium-shadow-dom/README.md

 The trick is to inject this into the browser before the page loads; the last JUnit test shows you how to achieve that with Selenium.

+If you want to achieve the same results in Selenium 3 you may do so with a Reflection-based hack.
+Look at the alternate branch "three-hack" in this repository.

 ## Notes

 Import the project as a Maven project in your IDE.